This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Valencia – Denia – Xabia – Altea – Alicante – Cartagena – Almeria

-Valencia is a seriously underrated city and is preferred by many Spaniards to Barcelona.
+Start in Valencia, a seriously underrated city and preferred by many Spaniards to Barcelona.
 The city is much less touristy than Barcelona but has the cultural variety of Madrid and the charm of Seville.
-Alive with noise and color, the city will surprise and delight you.
+Alive with noise and colour, Valencia is the city that will make you fall in love with Spain!

 Head south and make for La Albufera, a huge lagoon separated from the sea by a sandbank and surrounded by rice paddy fields, still irrigated by systems installed by the Moors.